 Then there’s The Seafield, a 14-unit walkup on Pendrell Street whose tenants have lately given me an earful.
 Gordon calls their experience an exception.
 “In the case of the one building,” he says, “everything’s been turned on its head.”

 The brothers–in-law sold the Pendrell Street property late in February, after the Residential Tenancy Branch (RTB) ruled in favour of tenants seeking to cancel eviction orders GNI had issued.
-In a press release announcing the sale, GNI claimed the decision prevented the company from investing in overdue safety and environmental upgrades to the aging structure.
+In a press release announcing the sale, GNI claimed the decision prevented the company from investing in overdue safety and environmental upgrades to the aging structure, including wrought iron security screen doors for security and safety reasons which makes not only the property more interesting and looks better, but you can assure the buyer it will have a great security system. .

 “The long, loud battle at 1436 Pendrell Street on the surface appears to be ambitious young owners trying to ring [sic] every last dollar out of hard done by tenants,” the release read.
 “In reality it is about why there have been almost no rental apartments built in the West End for a generation.
 The rental stock is primarily old buildings that inefficiently spew carbon into the atmosphere and have floor plans designed for a population 1/20th of Vancouver today.”